amiabix/Miden-Zcash/README.md

 For shielded transactions, the flow begins with `ZcashModule.sendShieldedTransaction()`.
 The provider first checks that notes exist in the cache by calling `NoteSelector.selectNotes()`.
 If no notes are found, an error is thrown instructing the user to sync the address first.

 Selected notes are passed to `ShieldedTransactionBuilder.buildShieldedTransaction()`, which constructs spend descriptions with nullifiers and Merkle tree witnesses.
 Output descriptions are built for the recipient and change, with encrypted notes and commitments.
-The builder then calls `Groth16Integration.generateProofs()` to generate proofs for all spends and outputs.

 <img width="975" height="835" alt="Screenshot 2025-12-04 at 4 08 04 PM" src="https://github.com/user-attachments/assets/bbd39613-13cd-4689-ae9a-a3cd8c1454ea" />